singer-io/tap-quickbooks/README.md

    - `start_date` - the default value to use if no bookmark exists for an endpoint (rfc3339 date string)
    - `user_agent` (string, optional): Process and email for API logging purposes.
 Example: `tap-quickbooks <api_user_email@your_company.com>`
    - `sandbox` (string, optional): Whether to communication with quickbooks's sandbox or prod account for this application.
 If you're not sure leave out.
 Defaults to false.
+   - The `request_timeout` is an optional paramater to set timeout for requests.
+Default: 300 seconds

    And the other values mentioned in [the authentication section above](#authentication).